Student Representative Election

 The Academic Board is the University's peak academic governance body, responsible under Section 21 of the University of New England By-law 2005 for reporting to Council and advising '… the Council and the Vice-Chancellor on all developments and initiatives relating to and affecting the University's teaching and research activities and its educational programs.'

 The role of the student representatives on Academic Board is to provide the student voice in debate and discussion of academic governance, quality assurance, policy, strategy and integrity issues, which the board deals with.
 There is the opportunity for students to contribute to a student report to each Board meeting.
 The Academic Board meets on a Monday morning (usually 9 am - 11 am), six times per year, for two hours.
 Teleconference details are available to off-campus student members to enable them to participate in meetings remotely.
-The remaining dates for 2019 are 15 April, 17 June, 19 August, 21 September and 2 December.

 The membership of the Academic Board includes the University's senior academic management, elected academic staff from each Faculty and professional staff.